Congratulations to all the winners!

 Water in the Pacific Northwest, Past and Future

 Poster Winners –

 Thanks for attending and participating in the 8th Annual Grad Forum!
 We shall see you next year.

 Graduate Student Research Forum, Friday, May 12th, 10:00 am – 4:00 pm, at the NEW EMU!

-This provides them the opportunity to present their research to a non-specialist audience.
-Monetary prizes will be presented to the winners in the three competition areas, and are intended to support student professional development efforts.
+This provided them the opportunity to present their research to a non-specialist audience.
+Monetary prizes were presented to the winners in the three competition areas, and are intended to support student professional development efforts.
 Last year’s event attracted student presentations covering a range of research topics including stress and coping in humans and related species, ethics in the digital age, and how socioeconomic adversity affects brain development in children.
 With the addition of the fast-moving “3-Minute Thesis” presentations, the event is sure to be lively, interesting, and fun.